 The green transition is accelerating and the impact on the shipping industry is increasingly being driven by new and complex emissions regulation and policies.

 The shipping industry accounts for 2.3% of global emissions but remains the most carbon efficient mode of transport.
 Whilst 2023 has seen two new major regulations from the IMO (EEXI and CII) to help meet 2030 carbon intensity reduction targets, environmental initiatives are not new to the shipping industry.
-In this article, we look back over the past two decades to recognise the industry’s pathway to cleaner shipping.
+Below, we have provided a full historical and future looking timeline that recognises the industry’s pathway to cleaner shipping.

 2006